 6:5 And when thou prayest, thou shalt not be as the hypocrites are: for they love to pray standing in the synagogues and in the corners of the streets, that they may be seen of men.
 Verily I say unto you, They have their reward.
-Praying, like giving alms (v2), is to be done with right motives unto the Lord.
+Praying, just as giving alms (v2), is to be done with right motives unto the Lord.
 Jesus said that the people of His day love to pray standing in the synagogue.
 In our times it is not that much different.
 Both a time and place for prayer were customary in the ancient Jewish synagogue.
 Therefore, Jesus is not condemning the practice of public prayer, but rather the misuse of it!
-This is the way a believer fellowships with God; and the one thing God desires is fellowship with man.
-The concern here is how we pray-a person who prays publicly but seldom prays privately fools himself and is like the hypocrite (a fraud).
-Some dangers surrounding prayer:
+Prayer is the way a believer fellowships with God; and the one thing God desires is fellowship with man.
+The concern here is how we pray-a person who prays publicly but seldom prays privately fools himself, and is like the hypocrite (a fraud).
+Let's look at some dangers that surround prayer: